5 Ways to Get Investing Ideas

 Risk and Reward

-The biggest choice you will make will be balancing risk and reward – investing all your cash in very risky assets with high growth (or loss) potential, or focus on companies that you believe can be strong in the long run.
+The biggest choice you will make will be balancing risk and reward – investing all your cash in very risky assets with high growth (or loss) potential, or focusing on companies that you believe can be strong in the long run.

 Riskier stocks are ones that have a lot of price movement.
 This can include biotech companies that are trying to develop a new product, companies that have just IPO’d, or many tech stocks that move up and down depending on today’s news.
 Less risky stocks include utility companies and old, established businesses with relatively stable revenues over time.